Sarvagya82/Node-python-puppeteer-scraper/README.md

 ## 📁 Project Structure

 ├── Dockerfile ├── package.json ├── requirements.txt ├── scrape.js # Puppeteer scraper (Node.js) ├── server.py # Flask API server (Python)
+🧪 Build Dockerfile:

-🧪 Run the Container
+First, we must build the Dockerfile using : docker build -t multi-stage-scraper .
+(Name according to Your Choice) 🧪 Run the Container
-Pass the target URL using the SCRAPE_URL environment variable: docker run -p 5001:5000 --env SCRAPE_URL="https://getbootstrap.com" --name my-scraper multi-stage-scraper
+Pass the target URL using the SCRAPE_URL environment variable:

+docker run -p 5001:5000 --env SCRAPE_URL="https://getbootstrap.com" --name my-scraper multi-stage-scraper

 🌐 Access the Output
-Once the container is running, open your browser:http://localhost:5001/
+Once the container is running, open your browser: http://localhost:5001/

 You will see a JSON output like:
 {